Rogpe-Prog/GitFlow-Project/README.md

 # GitFlow-Project

-## Getting Started
-Playing with git-flow: merge, commits and fun...
+## Playing with git-flow: merge, commits and fun...

 ## Here step-by-step: